Executive Search · Safety Critical, Regulated Tech

 Let's talk, in confidence.

 Whether you are building a team or wondering what your next move looks like, the first conversation is always private.
+Book a thirty minute briefing, or write to us directly.

 contact@challenge.org